Abstract

 The analysis diagram of present work is shown in Figure 1.
 Flight condition parameters such as angle of attack, free stream Mach number and engine thrust are given before the analysis.
 Under this flight condition the steady AICs matrix and the transform matrix are obtained using the static aeroelastic module (Sol 144).
 Then the structural deflections under the action of aerodynamic loads and the engine thrusts are calculated by means of the nonlinear static analysis module (Sol 106).

 In order to approach the steady state, the steady aerodynamic loads are computed again according to the new structural deflections.
 Thus iterative loops are applied to make the aerodynamic loads match the structural deflections, which finally turn into the actual equilibrium point of the wing.
 Reduce the equations at the steady state, incorporate the generalized mass and stiffness matrix into the flutter analysis module (Sol 145) and calculate the flutter speed.
-Repeat the above procedures until the difference between M and MF is converged and the corresponding flutter speed is defined as the nonlinear flutter speed for this flight condition.
+Repeat the above procedures until the difference between and is converged and the corresponding flutter speed is defined as the nonlinear flutter speed for this flight condition.

 Fig. 1Diagram of nonlinear flutter analysis